Doist/sqs-workers/README.md

 ## Exception processing

-If task processing ended up with an exception, the error is logged and the task is returned back to the queue after a while.
+If task processing ended up with an exception, the error is logged, and the task is returned back to the queue after a while.
 The exact behavior is defined by queue settings.

 ## Custom processors

-You can define your own processor if you need to perform some specific actions before of after executing a specific task.
+You can define your own processor if you need to perform some specific actions before of after executing a particular task.

 Example for the custom processor